 Beginning July 10, 2015, certified organic products of the United States and Switzerland can be represented as organic in each other's market.
-This memo provides instructions for Swiss-authorized control bodies to ensure that organic products exported to the United States are within the terms of the U.S. - Switzerland Organic Equivalency Arrangement.

-Terms of the Arrangement.
+This organic equivalency arrangement eliminates significant trade barriers and reduces the paperwork burden for farmers and businesses wishing to import organic products from Switzerland.

+Products Covered Under the Arrangement

 All products traded under the arrangement must:

-- 1. Be certified organic to the Switzerland Federal Department of Economic Affairs, Education and Research (EAER) Ordinances on Organic Farming and the Labelling of Organically Produced Products and Foodstuffs (910.18) and Organic Farming of 22 September 1997 (910.181) and its regulations ("Swiss Organic Ordinances"); - 2.
+- Be certified organic to the Switzerland Federal Department of Economic Affairs, Education and Research (EAER) Ordinances on Organic Farming and the Labelling of Organically Produced Products and Foodstuffs (910.18) and Organic Farming of 22 September 1997 (910.181) and its regulations ("Swiss Organic Ordinances"); - 2.
 Be either grown in Switzerland, produced in Switzerland, or be a product for which final processing or packaging has occurred in Switzerland; - 3.
-For any wine product, be produced and labeled according to the USDA organic regulations; and, - 4.
+For any wine product, be produced and labeled according to the USDA organic regulations; and - 4.
 For livestock products or any ingredients used in such products, be derived from animals not treated with antibiotics.